TeamPuzel/Crates/README.md

 Installing is somewhat unfinished right now.

 Building depends only on the libadwaita-1 shared library and headers, and of course the Zig compiler.
-It may not build with the latest compiler as it is quite unstable but it should always be up to date with my fork of Zig.
+It may not build with the latest compiler, it was last tested with `0.14.0-dev.1511+54b668f8a`

 Cross compilation is possible but requires shared libraries to be present for the target.
 In fact it should be able to cross compile from a completely different (unix-like) operating system.